Houston Christmas Lights Featured in

 Beautiful holiday displays in different areas of Houston is a favourite holiday tradition for locals.
 Houston usually sees warmer weather in November and December, so the city is ideal for long evening walks through the magically lit-up streets with the family.

 The Magical Winter Lights lantern festival in the town of La Marque, TX, is the largest holiday display in the area.
 It is also the largest festival of its kind in the United States, according to the Magical Winter Lights website.
-Visitors can tour more than 100 individual lantern sets in eight themed sections of the park which include a Christmas village, Houston skyline, the mystery of the East and a Dino fun zone.
-A vast 20-acre space also features carnival games and a holiday market.
+Visitors can tour more than 100 individual lantern sets in eight themed sections of the park which include a Christmas village, Houston skyline, the mystery of the East, and a Dino fun zone.
+A vast 20-ac (8-ha) space also features carnival games and a holiday market.

 Dickinson Festival of Lights takes over Paul Hopkins Park in the Southeast Houston–area.
 Countless lights, concession stands, pictures with Santa, and a decorate-your-own-cookie factory.
-This mesmerizing walk-thru event offers free admission, shuttle service and parking.
+This mesmerizing walk-thru event offers free admission, shuttle service, and parking.

 Holiday in the Moody Gardens in Galveston (November 19, 2022–January 7, 2023)

 The Holidays at the Moody Gardens features dozens of holiday activities, like ice skating and holiday 3D films.
 One of the biggest holiday festivals in the region, Festival of Lights features more than one million lights combined in 100 animated light displays synchronized with music and other sounds.
 Moody Gardens also has an outdoor ice skating rink, ice sculptures of animals, The Arctic Slide, train rides, great food, and Santa's residence.